-Then slowly, lift the bag until the soil starts to fall into the tote.
+Then slowly, lift the bag until the soil falls into the tote.

-Slowly and gently lift the bag straight upwards, allowing the soil to funnel out into the bottom of the tote.
+Slowly and gently lift the bag upwards, allowing the soil to funnel into the bottom of the tote.

 Now you have room for the rest of the soil.